Labour Day: Jamaica

-Labour Day in Jamaica has a rich history tied to the struggles of the working class and the country's shift away from colonial traditions.
+Labour Day in Jamaica is historically tied to the working class and the country's shift away from colonial traditions.
 Originally, 24 May was observed as Empire Day, celebrating Queen Victoria's birthday.
-In British history, she was credited with granting enslaved people in the colonies their freedom.
+In British history, she is credited with granting freedom to enslaved people in the colonies.
 Empire Day was widely observed across the Commonwealth, including Jamaica, but as the country moved toward independence, there was growing sentiment to replace it with something more reflective of Jamaica's own labour struggles.

 Premier Norman Manley led this change in 1960 by introducing a bill to abolish Empire Day and replace it with Labour Day to commemorate the 1938 labour strikes.
 These strikes were a turning point in Jamaican history, as grossly underpaid workers across the island organized in protest.
-By 23 May 1938, public sector and transport workers in Kingston had joined the movement, halting activity in the capital.
+On 23 May 1938, public sector and transport workers in Kingston had joined the movement, halting activity in the capital.
 The unrest led to 46 deaths, 429 injuries, and numerous arrests, marking a major push for labour rights in the country.
 Manley's proposal to commemorate these events gained unanimous support in Parliament, officially establishing Labour Day on 23 May.

 In the 1960s, Labour Day celebrations were heavily tied to politics, with the two major trade unions—the Bustamante Industrial Trade Union (JLP) and the National Workers Union (PNP)—leading marches and rallies in Kingston.
 However, these events often turned violent.
 In 1962, a politically motivated clash during a Labour Day march resulted in the death of a woman and injuries to several police officers, who resorted to using tear gas to control the crowd.
 Additional conflicts in 1966 led authorities to ban Labour Day marches in Kingston, marking a shift in how the holiday was observed.

-It was Prime Minister Michael Manley who redefined Labour Day in 1972 with the theme “Put Work into Labour Day.”
+Prime Minister Michael Manley redefined Labour Day in 1972 with the theme “Put Work into Labour Day.”
 Rather than focusing on rallies and marches, Manley encouraged Jamaicans to actively participate in community projects.
 His vision emphasized the role of labour in nation-building, inspiring voluntary efforts across the island.
 The first national project focused on beautifying the Palisadoes Road, with Manley himself participating in tree planting.
 The response was overwhelming, with 600 projects completed that year, cementing Labour Day as a day of national pride and community service.

-However, this momentum slowed under Prime Minister Edward Seaga in 1980, when large-scale Labour Day activities were halted, leading to an eight-year absence of organized projects.
+This momentum slowed under Prime Minister Edward Seaga in 1980, when large-scale Labour Day activities were halted, leading to an eight-year absence of organized projects.
 It was not until 1989, when Michael Manley returned to office, that Labour Day was fully revived.
-The Jamaican government began introducing themes to guide national activities, ensuring that community development remained central to the celebrations.
+The Jamaican government consistently introduced themes to guide national activities, ensuring that community development remained central to the celebrations.
 Since then, Labour Day has continued as a tradition that blends historical remembrance with civic responsibility.